unytics/airbyte_serverless/README.md

 pip install airbyte-serverless
 ```

-### Create your first Connection 👨‍💻
+### Create your first Connection with a Docker Source from DockerHub 👨‍💻

 ``` sh
 abs create my_first_connection --source="airbyte/source-faker:0.1.4" --destination="bigquery" --remote-runner "cloud_run_job"
 ```

 > 1. Docker is required.
 Make sure you have it installed.
+(IF YOU DON'T HAVE DOCKER AND WANT TO RUN A PYTHON CONNECTOR, READ NEXT SECTION)
 > 2. `source` param can be any Public Docker Airbyte Source ([here](https://hub.docker.com/search?q=airbyte%2Fsource-) is the list).
 We recomend that you use faker source to get started.
 > 3. `destination` param must be one of the following:
 >     - `print` (default value if not set)